-- The Teacher is circulating between the activities occurring at separate locations, and is readily accessible, or the location of the Teacher is communicated to the student. - Where a Qualified Instructor(s) is providing the safety and skill and instruction and is monitoring at a combination of locations, the Teacher is located in proximity to where the student activities take place, is circulating between the activity locations, and is accessible for management and direction. - Students may be out of sight for periods of time. - An activity or a component of the activity is under In-the-Area Supervision: - Where the same activity is located in separate locations (e.g., Fitness activities); - Where two or more activities under In-the-Area Supervision occur in separate locations (e.g., Badminton, Table Tennis, Handball (Wall)); - Where the skill application of the activity takes place at a separate location from the teacher (e.g., Cross Country Running, Skiing (Alpine), Cycling, hiking on trails); - When the activities occur in double or triple gymnasiums; and - Where more than one Qualified Instructor is providing activities at a combination of locations.
+- The Teacher is located in proximity to a combination of locations where the student activities take place, is circulating, and is accessible for providing management and direction of the physical activity and student safety. - Provisos: - The Teacher is circulating between the activities occurring at separate locations, and is readily accessible, or the location of the Teacher is communicated to the student. - Where a Qualified Instructor(s) is providing the safety and skill and instruction and is monitoring at a combination of locations, the Teacher is located in proximity to where the student activities take place, is circulating between the activity locations, and is accessible for management and direction. - Students may be out of sight for periods of time. - An activity or a component of the activity is under In-the-Area Supervision:

-On-Site Supervision:
+- Where the same activity is located in separate locations (e.g., Fitness activities); - Where two or more activities under In-the-Area Supervision occur in separate locations (e.g., Badminton, Table Tennis, Handball (Wall)); - Where the skill application of the activity takes place at a separate location from the teacher (e.g., Cross Country Running, Skiing (Alpine), Cycling, hiking on trails); - When the activities occur in double or triple gymnasiums; and - Where more than one Qualified Instructor is providing activities at a combination of locations.

-The Teacher is present at one location where the student activity takes place (e.g., gymnasium, sports field, climbing wall at an Outside Activity Provider's facility, campsite) and is accessible for providing management and direction of the physical activity and student safety.
+• On-Site Supervision:

-Provisos:
+- The Teacher is present at one location where the student activity takes place (e.g., gymnasium, sports field, climbing wall at an Outside Activity Provider's facility, campsite) and is accessible for providing management and direction of the physical activity and student safety. - Provisos: - Where more than one activity occurs in one location, the Teacher is circulating between the activities and is accessible for management and direction. - Momentary presence in adjoining rooms (e.g., equipment room, outdoor storage shed, boathouse, staff tent) is considered to be On-Site Supervision. - Where a Qualified Instructor(s) is providing the safety and initial skill instruction and monitoring for an activity or a combination of activities at one location and the Teacher is present and is circulating and accessible for management and direction. - An activity may be under On-Site Supervision:

-- Where more than one activity occurs in one location, the Teacher is circulating between the activities and is accessible for management and direction. - Momentary presence in adjoining rooms (e.g., equipment room, outdoor storage shed, boathouse, staff tent) is considered to be On-Site Supervision. - Where a Qualified Instructor(s) is providing the safety and initial skill instruction and monitoring for an activity or a combination of activities at one location and the Teacher is present and is circulating and accessible for management and direction. - An activity may be under On-Site Supervision: - During the entire duration of the activity; - During the safety and initial skill instruction; - With activities using multiple stations while the Teacher is circulating; - When combining two or more activities at one location while the Teacher is circulating; and - When activities transition from On-Site Supervision to In-the-Area Supervision.
+- During the entire duration of the activity; - During the safety and initial skill instruction; - With activities using multiple stations while the Teacher is circulating; - When combining two or more activities at one location while the Teacher is circulating; and - When activities transition from On-Site Supervision to In-the-Area Supervision.

-Volunteer:
+• Volunteer: